 2. Cancel inactive accounts to help your score

-The length of time of your credit history comprises 15% of your credit score.
-Closing an inactive or outdated account causes the length of time you have had credit appear shorter.
-Canceling an old account will not only lower your credit score, but also reduce the total amount of the credit you have available to you.
+Your credit history length accounts for 15% of your credit score.
+Closing an inactive or outdated account causes your credit length to appear shorter.
+Canceling an old account will not only lower your credit score, but also reduce the total amount of the credit you have available.
 It will cause your credit report to appear as though you are utilizing a higher percentage of your available credit.
 Read more about retaining old credit accounts.

 3. Not using your credit cards

 If you have credit cards you should use them.
 Yes, I said it!
 Use your credit cards if you want to build your credit history and raise your credit score.
 Credit cards reflect your ability to handle your finances and manage debt responsibly.
-Putting your cards away for emergencies and rarely using them could negatively affect your credit score.
+Putting your cards away for emergencies and rarely using them could negatively affect your credit score and here is why.

 4. Credit counseling can hurt your credit score